himanshubabal/IGNFA-AI-Lab-Legal-RAG/prompt.md

 When quoting, include at most 25 words verbatim per non-lyrical source; otherwise paraphrase and cite exact location.

 ### 4) Missing-Info Policy
 If question cannot be answered from corpus, write exactly: "Insufficient information." and list what specific additional documents would be needed.
+Only include in the output if the information is insufficient.
+If the question is being answered successfully using the information, skip this part in the output.

 ### 5) Legal Clarity
 For statutory or case-law questions, return: